South African History Archive: 1990–2022

 During the 1980s SAHA's collection had been organised according to the needs of its founders and contributors, namely the administrative arms of political parties.
 Much of this bureaucratic method of organisation required re-evaluation.
 During the 1990s SAHA was primarily concerned with making the archive responsive to the growing number of post-apartheid researchers and with collecting documents in danger of destruction.

 In 1997 SAHA created a core programme, originally called the Gay and Lesbian Archives (GALA) to help provide better access to the LGBTI records within SAHA and to assist in the organisation thereof.
 GALA became an independent organisation in 2007 changing its name to Gay and Lesbian Memory in Action while retaining the acronym GALA.

 In 2002 SAHA started an intensive program of digitisation and organisation of the archive.

-In 2012 SAHA left Wits and moved to Constitution Hill where it is still situated today in the former Women's Jail.
+In 2012 SAHA left Wits and moved to Constitution Hill in the former Women's Jail.

+In 2021 SAHA announced it would be returning to Wits University.
+The relocation was completed in 2022.